 This story is about a little guy who is lucky to be alive.
-He was born in Northern Malawi (Vwasa Marsh Area) during the annual rainy season between December and March which turns a relatively dry climate into a very wet and soggy 3 to 4 months of every year.
+He was born in Northern Malawi (Vwasa Marsh Area) during the annual rainy season between December 2011 and March 2012.
+This period turns a relatively dry climate into a very wet and soggy 3 to 4 months of every year.

 Rivers swell up considerably, bridges are sometimes swept away, animal browsing areas reduce substantially due to swollen rivers and paths that have been cut-off due to flooding.